ServiceInnovationLab/staging-site/_approach/approach-elements.md

 title: Lab elements
 subtitle:
 permalink: /approach/elements/
-excerpt:
+excerpt: A helpful way to understand the lab is looking at the elements that shape it.
-image: /assets/img/approach/approach-elements-bg.png
+image: /assets/img/approach/appproach-elements-bg.png
 image_accessibility: icon for discovery process
-approach_weight: 1
+approach_weight: 2
 media:
 resources:
 other_process_phases: